Bulk Transactions

 ## Retrieving transactions in a batch

-When you submit a bulk transaction request, Blnk assigns each transaction in the batch its own unique transaction ID but tags them all with the same `parent_transaction` (which is your original `batch_id`).
+When you submit a bulk transaction request, Blnk assigns each transaction in the batch its own unique transaction ID and links it to your `batch_id`:

 <CodeGroup>